schooldanlp6/MarkMan/Readme.md

 - Changelogs will be seen in the wiki in the src repo or here with only the latest version: release and beta/alpha accordingly

 # v.0
-like nothing except for two player base?
+like nothing except for two player base? and multiplayer support like someday